mintlayer/building_on_mintlayer/README.md

 Furthermore, the UTXO system also makes it relatively simple to _mix_ transactions.
 Mixing is a process in which multiple inputs from different sources feed into a single transaction with several outputs having different destinations.
 Although all inputs and outputs are stil publicly visible, it is not possible to tie any individual source address to outputs that ended up at a specific destination.

-From a resource management perspective, allowing multiple source and destination addresses within a single transaction improves performance and saves space on the blockchain. (**TODO** maybe elaborate).
+From a resource management perspective, allowing multiple source and destination addresses within a single transaction enables improved performance and space efficiency on the blockchain, compared to what is possible with account-based systems.

-- More resource conservative than account based, IF you see to it.
-Ben wants to send me MLT, Enrico MLT.
-1 input, two output's one pk, one signature
-Each entire transaction is signed
-Account based - need to have two completely separate tranasactions:
-Two inputs, two outputs, two public keys, two signatures

-Can have a single signature, single public key for both.
-Less energy to validate.

-Bitcoin hash:
-Need to be careful about mentioning attack prevention - not used.

-Key thing: by including the bitcoin block hash - makes it more expensive to attack/rewrite the chain.
-To attack ML you would have to attack BTC.
+For example, suppose Alice wishes to send some tokens to both Bob and Charlie.
+In a UTXO-based system, we can record this as a single transaction, and thus require only one mention of Alice's signature and public key to be saved on the blockchain.
+In an account-based system, we would need two separate transactions (one from Alice to Bob, and another from Alice to Charlie), and therefor two mentions of Alice's signature and public key, to effect the same change in state.

 ### Chainscript